 It was a total happy coincidence that our rental complex had its own garage for each unit.
 It’s such a bonus!
 With it, you can treat your garage as one giant storage space :D. We hadn’t been looking for this feature specifically because where we’re from –Singapore– most condos or HBDs don’t have a designated garage per unit.

-The offline map function from Google Map is especially useful in areas with bad or spotty internet connection.
+The offline map function from Google Maps is especially useful in areas with bad or spotty internet connections.
 For example, I have lousy service just outside of San Francisco, Mountain View, and the East Bay area.
-In less than two months, there have been at least two occasions where the internet stopped working and we were stuck for 15 minutes each time.
+In less than two months, there have been at least two occasions where the internet stopped working, and we were stuck for 15 minutes each time.
 I had to switch service providers from T-Mobile because their coverage was not good enough in comparison to my other options.
 If you’re looking for a provider, I would advise against using T-Mobile.

-14. Set up a utility account with PG&E
+15. Set up a utility account with PG&E for those who live in California

 Don’t forget to request your account number from the representative over the phone so that you can then set up online access.